dbtedman/dbtedman/README.md

 ### JVM

-Projects built on top of the JVM, written in Kotlin and Java, using the Spring framework, fronted with TypeScript clients using React or Vue.
+Projects built on top of the JVM, written primarily in Kotlin and Java, using the Spring framework, fronted with TypeScript clients using React or Vue.

 #### [Amalgam](https://github.com/dbtedman/kata-amalgam)